angular/angular/aio/content/guide/aot-compiler.md

 This tells the compiler to print extra information while compiling templates.

-### *enableLegacyTemplate*

-The use of `<template>` element was deprecated starting in Angular 4.0 in favor of using `<ng-template>` to avoid colliding with the DOM's element of the same name.
-Setting this option to `true` enables the use of the deprecated `<template>` element .
-This option is `false` by default.
-This option might be required by some third-party Angular libraries.

 ### *disableExpressionLowering*

 The Angular template compiler transforms code that is used, or could be used, in an annotation